ScottLouvau/scottlouvau.github.io/content/gaming/2024/2024-05-08-my-wordle-goodnotes-playstyle/index.md

 orE, ire        -> PAVED
 O, TaN          -> DOUGH
 NO, cat, East   -> BUMPH

+-> 8,450 / 2,315 = 3.650 average turns.
 ```

 This strategy only requires memorizing six words in addition to the standard two guesses, and I was able to memorize the situations without too much trouble.

-If you play it correctly, and guess random possible answers, you should solve all (original) Wordle puzzles in **3.65** turns on average.
+If you play it correctly, and guess random possible answers, you should solve all (original) Wordle puzzles in **3.650** turns on average.
 (8,450 turns for all 2,315 games)

 My record after 200 games is **3.715** turns (743 / 200), because I make some errors and guess valid, but non-answer, words relatively often. :/